 In this blog (parts 6.1 and 6.2) we deploy the Kongo IoT application to a production Kafka cluster, using Instraclustr’s Managed Apache Kafka service on AWS.
 In part 6.1 we explored Kafka cluster creation and how to deploy the Kongo code.
 Then we revisited the design choices made previously regarding how to best handle the high consumer fan out of the Kongo application, by running a series of benchmarks to compare the scalability of different options.
-In this part (6.2) we explore how to scale the application on the Instaclustr Kafka cluster we created, and introduce some code changes for autonomically scaling the producer load and optimising the number of consumer threads.
+In this part (6.2) we explore how to scale the application on the Instaclustr Kafka cluster we created, and introduce some code changes for autonomically scaling the producer load and optimizing the number of consumer threads.

 Scaling Kongo for Production